On Hamiltonian cycles of power graphs of abelian groups: Introduction

-In the paper \cite{ivy} the question of Hamiltonicity of undirected power graph of the group of units in the ring $\mathbb{Z}/\mathbb{Z}_n$ is Introduced.
-It was shown in the same paper that when the number $n$ is a product of more than one Fermat primes \cite{burton} the group of units as mentioned above does not give a Hamiltoninan graph.
-But the general question remains open whether the group of units in $\mathbb{Z}/\mathbb{Z}_n=U_n$ gives a Hamiltonian graph.
-In this article and in the next one we hope to completely answer the question raised in the paper \cite{ivy}.
+In the paper \cite{ivy} the question of Hamiltonicity of undirected power graph of the group of units in the ring $\mathbb{Z}/n\mathbb{Z}$ is Introduced.
+It was shown in the same paper that when the number $n$ is a product of more than one Fermat primes \cite{burton} the group of units $U(n)=\mathbb{Zn}^{*}$ as mentioned above does not give a Hamiltonian graph.
+But the general question remains open whether the group of units in $\mathbb{Z}/n\mathbb{Z}=U_n$ gives a Hamiltonian graph.
+In this article we give results that will be instrumental to solve the question raised in \cite{ivy}.
+We also develop graph theoretic tools that are useful to tackle such graphs, namely given in clusters of complete graphs.
+Also as a question in itself the weighted Hamiltonian question is very interesting and useful.

-The question of existence of a Hamiltonian cycle in a graph is a long standing problem in discrete mathematics.
-Many authors attacked the problem in many ways.
-In general it remains to be a very active field of research producing a lot of activity in both mathematics and theoretical computer science.

-In this article we have developed several techniques to find the answer to the existence of Hamiltonian cycle in a graph, and the concept of a weighted Hamiltonian cycle.
-A weighted Hamiltonian path is a spanning path where a vertex $v$ is allowed to be visited at most the largest natural number smaller than $w(v)$ times.
-We describe the Hamiltonian cycles of the power graph in terms of weighted hamiltonian cycles of a related graph.
-We have broken up the discussion of Hamiltonicity of power graph of a group into two volumes, this volume consist of characterizations of the structure of power graphs and complete characterization of Hamiltonicity of a special types of groups \ref{main}.
-In the next volume we take up the question of general abelian groups.